Many home gardeners are unaware of the importance of plant food and applying :

 As with fruit tree fertilizers, palm tree fertilizers are also available as palm tree spikes.

 When fertilizing hydrangeas, take special care to not burn their roots.
 According to the National Gardening Association, an annual application of compost is a good choice for fertilizing hydrangeas.

 For best results, spread 1/2 to 2 inches of composted manure or mixed compost around the plants.
 Spread the compost to the drip line of each plant and work it into the soil early each spring.
 This fertilizing method benefits hydrangeas with both nutrients and effective soil aeration which improves drainage.

 If using chemical fertilizers, choose a slow release form which is less likely to burn roots.
 Follow directions carefully and sparingly.

-When choosing a commercial hydrangea fertilizer a balanced 10–10–10 or 8–8–8 will suplly the needed nutriets..
+When choosing a hydrangea commercial fertilizer a balanced 10–10–10 or 8–8–8 will suplly the needed nutrients.

 As with compost, apply chemical fertilizers annually in the early spring.
 They can also be applied in late spring or during the mid-summer.

 Remember hydrangea color depends upon the amount of aluminum in the soil.
 Acidic soil has ample aluminum resulting in blue flowers.
 If the soil has a lot of phosphorus, it will bind with aluminum and alter the flower colors.

 When applying a water-soluble chemical fertilizer, dilute it to half strength.
 Using chemical fertilizer at full strength on a hibiscus bush can cause root burn and dropping, yellow leaves.

 Hibiscus enjoys plant food like this applied frequently, but a little bit at a time.
 Ongoing, light nourishment keeps the tree growing and blooming.